 Which school do you want to support?

 There are some good reasons to measure achievement gaps using standardized test scores.
 They are widely used and understood.
 They can reveal small differences or trends.
 They are comparatively quick and inexpensive.
-They also seem to correlate powerfully with less convenient measures.
-Students with higher scores are more likely to persist in school, graduate, go to college and succeed there.
+They also seem to correlate powerfully with variables that are harder to measure.
+Students with higher standardized test scores are more likely to persist in school, graduate, go to college, and succeed there.

 Poverty strongly correlates with test scores.
-Students who qualify for free or reduced-price lunch service (a common measure of poverty) tend to score lower on tests than the kids who don’t.
-Race correlates, too: on average, black and Latino students tend to score lower on standardized tests than white and Asian students do.
+Students who qualify for free or reduced-price lunch services (not really a measure of poverty, but of low income) tend to score lower on tests than those who don't.
+Race/ethnicity correlates, too: on average, Black and Latino students tend to score lower on standardized tests than white and Asian students do.
+Achievement gaps are a symptom of a deeper issue — opportunity gaps — where a lack of generational wealth in low-income communities, especially communities of color, results in fewer educational opportunities for students.
+This term acknowledges systemic disadvantages.

 Describing patterns of difference turns out to be more difficult than it might seem, even using test scores.
-After a student takes a standardized test like the CAASPP, California's state tests, a complex process grades the test using a "scaled score".
-It's more than just a simple measurement of the number of questions that you get right or wrong.
-Some questions are harder than others, so they are worth more than easier ones.
-Some questions are literally worth nothing because they are experimental.
+After a student takes a standardized test like the CAASPP, California's state tests, a complex process grades the test using a scaled score.
+It's more than just counting the number of questions you get right or wrong.
+Some questions are harder than others, so they are worth or weighted more than easier ones.
+Some questions are worth nothing because they are experimental.

-A test score without context is meaningless, so test designers identify performance tiers, assigning cut-points that indicate whether students have met expectations.
+A test score without context is meaningless, so test designers identify performance tiers, assigning benchmarks that indicate whether students have met expectations.
 California's system separates scores into four tiers.

 Let's suppose that you and your twin sister each take a test, say the grade 5 CAASPP test in mathematics.
 Your sister scores 2,527 scaled points.
 You score 2,528—one point higher.